maxnut/GDMegaOverlay/README.md

 ## How to use

-Download the latest [release](https://github.com/maxnut/GDMegaOverlay/releases/latest) and extract all files inside the GD folder. __DO NOT DOWNLOAD THE SOURCE CODE__.
+Download the latest [release](https://github.com/maxnut/GDMegaOverlay/releases/latest) and extract all files inside the GD folder. __DO NOT DOWNLOAD THE SOURCE CODE (IF YOU DON'T KNOW HOW TO COMPILE)__.

 ## Description

-Free, feature-rich, gui-integrated geometry dash mod menu
+Free, feature-rich, gui-integrated Geometry Dash mod menu

 ![menu screen](/docs/img/screen.jpg)